|Module Code: FR122|

 You will investigate these questions in relation to landmark moments in French culture and some of the major genres associated with those moments:

-Explorations of love, power and identity in sonnets and other poetic forms from the 15th – 19th centuries.
+Explorations of love, power and identity in a Renaissance woman's sonnets

-The heyday of French classical theatre with Racine
+The heyday of classical theatre with Racine and the staging of flamboyant Frenchness with Rostand

 Short stories as critiques of social and sexual behaviour in Renaissance and 19th-century France